Jeremy-Walton/jeremy-walton.github.io/packing-list.md

     - It's very likely to be wet outside.
 Bring extra clothes.
     - Bag for dirty clothes
     - Active wear (sports clothes)
+- Coffee mug.
+Bring one if you want coffee